The best running headlamps 2023: for training and racing after dark

 Quite a high price

-The Silva Trail Runner Free H is one of our favorite head torches for running because, at 113g / 4oz, it’s light enough to sling in your pack just in case things don’t go to plan and you end up running into the night even when you didn’t mean to; but it also kicks out enough light (max 400 lumens for max 2.5 hours) to be useful on testing mountain terrain.
+The Silva Trail Runner Free H is one of our favorite head torches for running because, at 113g / 4oz, it’s light enough to sling in your pack just in case things don’t go to plan; but it also kicks out enough light (max 400 lumens for max 2.5 hours) to be useful on testing mountain terrain.

-The only minor downside is that the padding behind the lamp is only on one side, so it’s not quite as comfy as previous incarnations of this head torch.
+According to our expert reviewer, "the only minor downside is that the padding behind the lamp is only on one side," so it’s not quite as comfy as previous incarnations of this head torch.
 It’s still hard to beat, though.

 Read our full Silva Trail Runner Free H review